What does BARB stand for?

 How do I find viewing figures for a specific programme?

 If you know the date, time and channel on which the programme was transmitted, it could be included as part of the top 30 or top 10 programmes within the Viewing data section of the website.
 If it is not, a data bureau will be able to help you.
 If you do not hold a BARB licence, you may be able to access the data via an end user licence – limited usage.
 The data bureau will administer both the end user licence – limited usage and the licence fee on BARB’s behalf.
-Please note that data obtained through an end user licence – limited usage may only be used for internal purpose.
+Please note that data obtained through an end user licence – limited usage may only be used for internal purposes.

 I do not have a BARB licence so how can I access BARB data?